jst-qaml/risk-weaver/README.md

-To debug the definition of risk, you can use the following commands. show-risk command outputs the risk value of each image. show-risk-with-error command outputs the risk value and error type of each image. show-detection-image command displays the detection image with annotations.
+To debug the definition of risk, you can use the following commands. show-risk command outputs the risk value of each image. show-risk-with-error command outputs the risk value and error type of each image.

+show-detection-image command displays the detection image with annotations.
+The left side of the image is the annotations of the ground truth, and the right side is the detection's one.
+The color of the bounding box is red when it is false negative or false positive, and green when it is true positive.

 ```bash
 $ risk-weaver-exe show-risk -s 0.4 -i 0.5  "coco annotation json file of ground truth" "coco result json file"|head